 No, I don’t mean returning back home (even though I wanted to at times), but to figure out ways to get myself more active other than going to the supermarket or mall by myself.

-By February 2019, I found out that the malls had free Zumba and yoga classes.
+It took a year before I found out that the malls had free Zumba and yoga classes.
 Having 4 malls close by, I had quite some options.
 Although the thought of Zumba didn’t quite appeal to me.
 Because I saw it more as a dance and I was as uncoordinated as a…well, me!

 But I decided to try it, bright and early 9am, I went to the mall’s outside area to do Zumba.
 I wasn’t sure where I was going but I followed the sound of the blasting music.
 I’m not the party type but I do love good vibes and good music.